rhx/SwiftLibXML/README.md

 ### Swift

-To build, you need at least Swift 5.2 (Swift 5.3+ should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need at least Swift 5.2 (Swift 5.5+ should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
+	swift-driver version: 1.26.21
-	Apple Swift version 5.3.2 (swiftlang-1200.0.45 clang-1200.0.32.28)
+	Apple Swift version 5.5.2 (swiftlang-1300.0.47.2 clang-1300.0.29.30)
-    Target: x86_64-apple-darwin20.3.0
+	Target: x86_64-apple-macosx12.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 5.3.2 (swift-5.3.2-RELEASE)
+	Swift version 5.5.2 (swift-5.5.2-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### libxml2